-You, the prospective graduate student, are looking for a master's program that will offer the best-specialized curriculum to prepare you for the future.
+OU, the prospective graduate student, are looking for a master's program that will offer the best-specialized curriculum to prepare you for the future.
 Whether you see the graduate degree as a means of advancing in your current position or as a means of effecting a career change, you will want to evaluate each program carefully, match its resources, its faculty, curriculum, and facilities, to your particular objectives.

-This process of evaluation and decision making is your first step toward achieving your graduate degree, and this bulletin will help you to learn about the Madonna University graduate programs and to consider their strengths in relation to your career goals.
+This process of evaluation and decision making is your first step toward achieving your graduate degree.

+This bulletin will help you to learn about the Madonna University graduate programs and to consider their strengths in relation to your career goals.

-Goals of the Madonna University Graduate Programs
+Outcomes of the Madonna University Graduate Programs

-The Madonna University graduate studies curricula prepare individuals for professional roles in public and private, and profit and nonprofit organizations by providing:
+The Madonna University graduate studies curricula prepare individuals for professional roles in public and private, and profit and nonprofit, organizations.
+Graduates will be able to:

-- a specialized body of knowledge in an advanced area of professional concentration. - the background in theory and practical application necessary for effective and responsible decision making in complex and changing environments. - a Christian humanistic dimension, including concepts of professional ethics and responsible stewardship. - the development of research and evaluation skills in order to promote the generation of new knowledge and foster lifelong learning.
+- demonstrate a specialized body of knowledge in an advanced area of professional concentration. - integrate theory with practical application necessary for effective and responsible decision making in complex and changing environments. - interpret a Christian humanistic dimension, including concepts of professional ethics and responsible stewardship. - apply research and evaluation skills in order to promote the generation of new knowledge and foster lifelong learning.

-Distinctiveness of the Program
+Distinctiveness of the Programs

 A combination of factors distinguishes graduate study at Madonna University.
-The interdisciplinary nature of the curricula encourages communication and cross-fertilization of ideas among disciplines and promotes advanced competence in the student's area of concentration.
+The curricula, which are professional in nature, guide the student toward learning that is directly applicable to the workplace.
 Students have access to a broad spectrum of courses and experiences that complement and develop their knowledge and skills so that they can reach their potential and emerge as leaders in their work environments.

-The program's Christian humanistic dimension places emphasis on the ethics of decision making and a commitment to service.
+The programs' Christian humanistic dimension places emphasis on the ethics of decision making and a commitment to service.
 Within the context of Catholic liberal arts education, graduate study takes on a special character, influenced by the mission of the University.
 Students develop a holistic definition of their professional roles that acknowledges the moral-ethical and values dimension of their fields.

-Madonna University

-A Tradition of Service/A Tradition of Quality
+Madonna University A Tradition of Service/ A Tradition of Quality

-Madonna University is proud of its commitment to quality coeducational liberal arts education and its history of rendering public service through career education.
-Founded by the Felician Sisters in 1947, an outgrowth of Presentation Junior College (1937-1947), Madonna maintains its tradition as an independent Catholic college.
+Madonna University is proud of its commitment to quality coeducational liberal arts education and its history of rendering public service through career education for students of all faiths.
+Founded by the Felician Sisters in 1947, an outgrowth of Presentation Junior College (1937-1947), Madonna maintains its tradition as an independent Catholic and Franciscan institution of higher learning and adheres to the guidelines set forth in The Application of Ex corde Ecclesiae in the United States.
 The Madonna Graduate Studies Program can be viewed as an extension of the mission of the University: